-- 1. (10) Online questions are online (and help orient you towards next week and its homework). - 2.
+- 1. (10) Online questions are online, due at the same time as the homework, and help orient you towards next week and its homework. - 2.
 Load the data. - (a) (5) What are the correlations between the four forms of cheating?
 (Don't list them all, use a table or graph.) - (b) (3) What fraction of students have cheated at least once?
-What fraction of cheaters engage in multiple forms of cheating? - (c) (3) What fraction of students have lied to get out of an exam?
-What fraction of students have bought a term paper or snuck a look at an exam before taking it?
-What fraction of students who have lied to get out of an exam have committed fraud?
+What fraction of cheaters engage in multiple forms of cheating?